 I first set out to discover lifestyle interventions to help me heal from Hashimoto’s shortly after being diagnosed.
 My doctor prescribed me thyroid medication.
 He told me I would be taking it for the rest of my life, and that was the end of the story.

 Intuitively, I knew there had to be a better way, so I sought out a functional medicine practitioner who prescribed food sensitivity testing for me.
-After three days of avoiding the reactive foods that showed up on my test (gluten and dairy being my top triggers), my acid reflux, bloating, irritable bowel syndrome and lifelong stomach pains went away.
+After three days of avoiding the reactive foods that showed up on my test (gluten and dairy were my top triggers), my acid reflux, bloating, irritable bowel syndrome, and lifelong stomach pains went away.
 The pain in my arms went away a few weeks after.
-Uncovering my food sensitivities was my first step into the world of natural health and healing, and has changed the course of my life and career.

-Discovering and addressing food sensitivities can be one of the most powerful interventions for people with Hashimoto’s.
-In this article, I’d like to explore:
+In fact, I would go so far as to say that identifying and eliminating triggering foods can be one of the most powerful interventions for people with Hashimoto’s.

 - The most common food sensitivities for those with Hashimoto’s